The Personality Trait That Determines Whether You’re Good With Money

 The concept of “self-efficacy” is easy to love, partly because it just makes sense.
 Coined in the 1960s by psychologist Albert Bandura, it’s defined as “one’s belief in one’s ability to succeed in specific situations or accomplish a task,” and generally correlates with higher performance in said task.
 For example, I have high self-efficacy in grilling meats, because I know from experience that I can solve problems that might arise during the process (two words: meat thermometer).
 Consequently, my steaks are usually pretty good.
 Meanwhile, I have low self-efficacy in driving, which leads me to avoid it at all costs.
+Low self-efficacy is often tied to “learned helplessness,” or giving up because you believe that no amount of effort will result in improvement (see also: my parallel parking).

 What does this have to do with paying your bills?
 Newly published research from a ten-year study of more than 2,000 students at the University of Arizona found that financial self-efficacy correlated more strongly with subjects’ financial well-being than almost any other factor, including gender, race, and socioeconomic background.
 The conclusion: being “good with money” isn’t just a matter of spending less than you earn — it’s a mind-set.